-I created this holiday Gingerbread Lime Christmas Squares recipe a couple of years ago because I wanted something a little more festive than plain old lemon squares.
-Gingerbread and lime are a perfect pairing in these delicious gingerbread lime bars.
-Green sparking sugar makes these lime squares extra festive for your holiday baking tray!
+I created these holiday Lime Christmas Squares because I wanted something a little more festive than plain old lemon bars.
+A gingerbread toffee crust and a tangy lime filling are a perfect pairing in these delicious gingerbread lime bars.
+Topping them with green sparking sugar or powdered sugar makes these lime squares extra festive for your holiday baking tray!

-These Christmas squares were an experiment in combining gingerbread and lime flavors that ended with amazing results!
-This lime bar has definitely become a favorite of the whole family and a Christmas baking staple in my house.
-This recipe is very popular during the holiday season, but they are a delicious treat any time of year!
+These Christmas Squares have definitely become a favorite of the whole family and the most highly coveted of the Christmas treats in my house.
+This recipe is very popular during the holiday season, but they are a delicious treat any time of year.
 They are a nice change from the usual Christmas cookies and great for cookie swaps!

 Jump to: